 If you’d like to shed some unwanted pounds of fat, then we suggest you go with a diet program or product that real science backs, is conducive to your lifestyle and weight-loss goals and is easy to follow or use anywhere.

 Among the best products we’ve seen this year is one called Noom.
-This diet formula contains a combination of four ingredients, which have been shown in documented clinical studies to help improve fat loss and kick-start metabolism.
+This program is an excellent support system with personalized coaching, custom meal plans, an active virtual community and more.
 We can’t pinpoint any negative user comments, and customer feedback posted online shows people see great results.

-The makers of Noom are so confident in their product they’re offering a 14-day trial, which is very encouraging.
+The makers of Noom are so confident in their product they’re offering a free trial offer, which is very encouraging.

 The DASH diet makes weight loss effortless thanks to its incorporation of healthy foods.
 This plan is loaded with vegetables, fruits, whole grains and low-fat dairy.
 It is also plentiful in beans, nuts, fish, poultry and other lean meats.
 Along with weight loss, the DASH diet helps to lower cholesterol and blood pressure.